 of principal and interest on the principal outstanding and

-to hold such assets in order to collect such contractual
+hold such assets in order to collect such contractual cash

-cash flows are classified in this category.
-Subsequently,
+flows are classified in this category.
+Subsequently, these

-these are measured at amortised cost using the effective
+are measured at amortized cost using the effective interest

 Financial assets at fair value through profit and loss:

-and loss unless it is measured at amortised cost or at fair
+loss unless it is measured at amortized cost or at fair value

-to the acquisition of financial assets and liabilities at fair
+of financial assets and liabilities at fair value through profit

 Impairment of financial assets: